-Perform this setup to enable the A/V receiver to switch automatically to the correct audio input when you select a device in the TV's Input Selection menu.
+Perform this setup to:

+- Operate the A/V receiver's power and volume functions with the TV's remote control. - Enable the A/V receiver to switch automatically to the correct audio input when you select a device in the TV's Input Selection menu.

 You must have at hand the remote controls for both the TV and A/V receiver to perform this procedure.